-We can extract information for the following front types: warm, cold, and occlusion fronts, respectively.
+We can extract information for the following front types: warm , cold front, cold front, and occlusion fronts, respectively.
 Since stationary fronts are indicated by alternating warm and cold fronts, we cannot extract this information from the images as obtained from DWD; this would interfere with the classification of warm and cold fronts.